Dunning-Kruger theory of mind

 6 On understanding how others think

-Todo: raid the following for references: Why You’re Constantly Misunderstood on Slack (and How to Fix It).
+TODO: raid the following for references: Why You’re Constantly Misunderstood on Slack (and How to Fix It).

 A connection to the status literature: People of higher status are more likely to think that those who disagree with them are stupid or biased — even when their high status is the result of a random process (Brown-Iannuzzi et al. 2021).

-The researchers first analyzed data from 2,374 individuals who participated in the 2016 American National Election Studies Time Series Survey, a nationally representative survey of U.S. citizens.
+The researchers first analysed data from 2,374 individuals who participated in the 2016 American National Election Studies Time Series Survey, a nationally representative survey of U.S. citizens.
 As expected, liberals and conservatives were more likely to describe the opposing political party as uninformed, irrational, and/or biased compared to their own party.

 Importantly, the researchers found that this was especially true among those with a higher socio-economic status.
 Among more liberal participants, higher status individuals displayed more naive realism toward Republicans.
 Among more conservative participants, higher status individuals displayed more naive realism toward Democrats.